EPCCed/Activities/Activities/MessagePassingSort/Readme.md

      numbered item otherwise markdown will start
      renumbering from 1! -->

-1. Get the participants to stand in a line, shuffle the numbered cards and give each participant 4 cards:
+1. Get the participants to stand in a line in the order of the participant numbers.
+Shuffle the numbered cards and give each participant 4 cards:

 ![Starting configuration](imgs/MessagePassing1.png)